As an Amazon Associate I earn from qualifying purchases.

 Turkey black bean chili sounds like something some lifestyle magazine whipped together to impress the trendy, but it is actually a stew with origins dating to before the Europeans arrived in the Western Hemisphere 500 years ago.

 Don’t believe me?
 Well, for starters it was the Aztecs and Maya (or their predecessors) who domesticated the turkey.
 Black beans and tomatoes originated in Central America, chiles from South America.
 Oh, and the corn?
 Yep, that’s a New World ingredient, too.
 So this dish has a history.

 What’s not ancient is the concept of chili as we Americans know it.
 Chili, to us, is, normally, ground or minced meat with all or some of those wonderful ingredients listed above, simmered into awesomeness and typically topped with green things and cheese.

 This turkey black bean chili is a lighter, brighter chili, with more vegetables and no coffee or molasses.
 I like it almost as much as my One True Chili to Rule Them All.
 Almost.

 And if you can’t find good dried corn (look in Mexican markets), it is perfectly OK to substitute fresh or frozen sweet corn in this recipe.

 You might also notice that I am using teeny black beans; they are black tepary beans, from the Sonoran desert.
 Just as the corn I use is from the Tohono O’Odham tribe, so are the beans.
-That said, any black bean that makes you happy will work — even canned beans.
-And if you hate black beans, put in different beans.
-Or no beans.
-It’ll be fine.
+That said, any black bean that makes you happy will work.

 I prefer to use ground turkey thighs for my chili, but any ground light meat will work: turkey breast, pheasant or chicken, pork or rabbit would all be good substitutes.